NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ### 7.5.7 Fast Walkthrough

 1. If you land at ......
     > Far-area: Hack Remote Reroute Unit and activate the Rift.
-Then go to Near-area and activate the Rift there.
+Then go to Near-area and activate the Rift there. <br>
-    > Near-area: Activate the Rift
+    > Near-area: Activate the Rift <br>
     > Sentries on Duty: Stay
 2. Now you are in Sentries on Duty, launch the Mobile Depot and save its location.
 Hack the Remote Defense Grid Unit and the Sentry Repair Station, then go back to the Mid-area in Solar Power Plant.
 3. Hack the Solray Observational Unit and take the Modulate Disc.
 Scan and mark the cans inside the cloud.
 4. If the corresponding Alignment Unit is ......
-    > Infrared Alignment Unit: put the Modulate Disc into it and hack the marked cans inside the cloud.
+    > Infrared Alignment Unit: put the Modulate Disc into it and hack the marked cans inside the cloud. <br>
     > in Near- or Far-area: continue according to step 5.
 5. Activate the Rift in Mid-area (put the Modulate Disc in Far-area) and hack the Reroute Unit in Far-area.
 Then activate the Rift in Far-area and go back to Near-area (put the Modulate Disc in Near-area).
 6. Activate the Rift and go to Sentries on Duty.
 Equip your Astero with two explosive armor hardeners at Mobile Depot.
 Hack the cans there.
 Then go back to the Mid-area (hack the cans inside the cloud).
 After that, go to Mine Room.